mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /82-Frappe_Unit_Testing_Guide_Part_9_Test_Records.md

 `test_records` are predefined test data structures used in Frappe unit tests to create consistent, reusable test fixtures.
 They represent document data that will be automatically inserted into the database before your tests run.

+**In Simple Terms:** Think of test_records as a blueprint or template for creating test data.
+Instead of writing code in every test to create a customer, item, or company, you define them once in test_records, and Frappe automatically creates them before your tests run.

 ### Key Characteristics

-- **Test Data Definitions**: They define the structure and values of documents to be created for testing
+- **Test Data Definitions**: They define the structure and values of documents to be created for testing.
+Essentially, they're like a recipe that tells Frappe "create these documents with these values."

-- **Automatic Creation**: Frappe's test runner automatically creates these records before tests execute
+- **Automatic Creation**: Frappe's test runner automatically creates these records before tests execute.
+You don't need to manually call `insert()` for each test record - Frappe does it for you automatically when tests start.

-- **Dependency Resolution**: Frappe automatically resolves and creates dependencies (linked DocTypes)
+- **Dependency Resolution**: Frappe automatically resolves and creates dependencies (linked DocTypes).
+If your Sales Invoice test_records reference a Customer, Frappe will automatically create that Customer first, even if you didn't explicitly ask for it.

-- **Caching**: Created records are cached to avoid recreation on subsequent test runs
+- **Caching**: Created records are cached to avoid recreation on subsequent test runs.
+Frappe stores which DocTypes have been created in the `.test_log` file, so it doesn't recreate them unless you use `force=True`.
+This makes tests run faster.

-- **Isolation**: Each test run gets fresh data, ensuring test isolation
+- **Isolation**: Each test run gets fresh data, ensuring test isolation.
+Even though records are cached, database rollback ensures each test starts with a clean state.
+Changes in one test don't affect another.

 ### Types of test_records